A search for near-infrared counterparts of two faint neutron star X-ray transients : XMMU J174716.1-281048 and SAX J1806.5-2215: Introduction

 \subsection{XMMU J174716.1--281048}

 XMMU J174716.1--281048 (hereafter XMM1747) was serendipitously discovered during a pointed {\it XMM-Newton} observation of the supernova remnant G0.9+0.1 performed on March 12, 2003.
 The source had an X-ray flux of 3.7 $\times$ 10$^{-12}$ erg cm$^{-2}$ s$^{-1}$ in 2-10 keV energy band (\citealt{Sidoli2003ATel147}, \citealt{Sidoli2004}, \citealt{DelSanto2007}).
-The source X-ray spectrum was best fitted with an absorbed powerlaw model with index $\Gamma$ of 2.1 and a hydrogen column density N$_{\rm H}$ of 8.9 $\times$ 10$^{22}$ cm$^{-2}$.
-Being located near the Galactic center, the source distance was estimated to be $\sim$ 8 kpc, hence the X-ray luminosity of the source was $\sim$ 3 $\times$ 10$^{34}$ erg s$^{-1}$.
+The source X-ray spectrum was best fitted with an absorbed powerlaw model with photon index $\Gamma$ of 2.1 and a hydrogen column density $\it N_{\rm H}$ of 8.9 $\times$ 10$^{22}$ cm$^{-2}$.
+At a distance of 8.4 kpc (inferred from a type-I X-ray burst analysis; \citealt{Degenaar2011}, see below for more information about the bursts seen in this source), the corresponding X-ray luminosity of the source is $\sim$ 3 $\times$ 10$^{34}$ erg s$^{-1}$.
 The source was not visible in the previous {\it XMM-Newton} and {\it Chandra} observations performed between September 2000 and July 2001 which implied that the quiescent X-ray luminosity of the source was $\le$ 10$^{32}$ erg s$^{-1}$ \citep{DelSanto2007}.
-The rise in flux by a factor more than 100 and with low peak X-ray luminosity classifies the source as a very faint X-ray transient \citep{Wijnands2006AA}.
+The rise in flux by a factor more than 100 and the low peak X-ray luminosity classifies the source as a very faint X-ray transient \citep{DelSanto2007}.